lucky-wolf/DW2-XL/README.md

   - Added resource costs for repeatable techs
 - Increased resources on colonizable worlds (because they're rarer, the resources must be found on them more often to avoid gimping the player and AIs)
 - Buffed Supernova Torpedo [X]
-- Added an alternate path to Human Bulwark Missiles and Hail Cannons
+- Added an alternate path to Human Bulwark Missiles and Hyperion Cannons
-- Added Human Hail Cannon [PD]
+- Added Human Hyperion Cannon [PD]
-- Removed Human Hail Cannon [M]
+- Removed Human Hyperion Cannon [M]
 - Adjusted maintenance cost of troops:
   - 200 Warbots
   - 250 Infantry